Article I. Name

 Article II.
 Object

 The purpose of this organization shall be to unite all persons interested in the intersection between classical studies, libraries, and scholarly communication, in order to promote timely exchange of information and ideas and collaboration in activities of mutual concern.
 These include but are not limited to: user instruction, collection building, preservation, and electronic publishing.
-In particular, the Forum shall aim to support relevant initiatives of the American Philological Association (APA) by working closely with its officers and committees.
-To this end, the Forum shall maintain status as an affiliated group of the APA.
+In particular, the Forum shall aim to support relevant initiatives of the Society for Classical Studies (SCS) by working closely with its officers and committees.
+To this end, the Forum shall maintain status as an affiliated group of the SCS.

 Article III.
 Membership

 Sec.
 1. Eligibility. – Membership is open to classicists and classical archaeologists at all levels (including school teachers), librarians, publishers, vendors, and anyone else with a serious interest in the Forum’s purpose.
 Every member has the right to vote and is eligible to hold office.

 Sec.
 2. Application for Membership. – Interested individuals shall become members upon submitting the following information to the secretary: name, title, institutional affiliation, email address, and phone number.

 Sec.
 3. Dues. – There are currently no dues, and none are envisioned.
 In order to avoid dues, the Forum will conduct its various activities as much as possible by email, a website, and other cost-free means.

 Sec.
 1. Annual Meetings. – The Forum shall hold an annual business meeting at the time of the annual conference of the SCS.
 To inclusively support the participation of members who are unable to travel to conferences, all FCLSC business meetings shall be virtual, while other opportunities for FCLSC members to gather in person at SCS shall be encouraged.